VishwagnaR/EmployeeManagement/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-A User-Friendly Employee Management System An employee management system can streamline and automate a company’s human resources tasks.
+A User-Friendly Employee Management System can streamline and automate a company’s human resources tasks.
 It, thus, eliminates the need to manually and tediously go through the employee management process, which helps save a lot of time and energy.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your Eclipse.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.